kevinbeirne1/ansible_deploy_template/README.md

 ## Using the playbook

 **BEFORE RUNNING THE PLAYBOOK**
-* Install ansible
+* Install Ansible
-     * **NOTE** Ansible isn't currently support on windows.
-Can get around this by installing ubuntu terminal through WSL.
-The ubuntu website has a [walkthrough](https://ubuntu.com/tutorials/ubuntu-on-windows) of how to install
+     * **NOTE** Ansible isn't currently support on Windows.
+You can get around this by installing a Ubuntu terminal through WSL.
+The Ubuntu website has a [walkthrough](https://ubuntu.com/tutorials/ubuntu-on-windows) for installation.
 * Install django-environ
-* Ensure Django settings file is set up for secure running on server
+* Ensure your Django settings file is set up for secure running on a server
   * DEBUG, SECRET_KEY, and HOSTS should be got from .env file
   * [django-environ docs](https://django-environ.readthedocs.io/en/latest/)
 * Update `site.yml` with